JackWFinlay/EscapeRoute/README.md

 }
 ```

-A limitation of this is that characters beyond U+FFFF cannot be escaped properly.
+A limitation of standard JSON is that characters represented as surrogate pairs must be represented as two consecutive escaped unicode characters.
+e.g. `😍` becomes `\ud83d\ude0d`.

 ### Behavior Handlers